 XDM 2.1 Client uses the AUIDs and the protocol specified in [OMA-PoC-V2.0-Document-Mgmt] if the PoC Enabler Release 2.0 is indicated by the provisioning.

-NOTE: Usage of all PoCv2.1 functionalities requires XDMv2.1 functionalities.
+NOTE: Usage of all PoCv2.1 and PCPS version 1.0 functionalities requires XDMv2.1 functionalities.

 Version 1.0